-Jenna Gonzales credits her parents (shown above) with teaching her the value of spending money on experiences.
+Jenna Gonzales credits her parents (shown below) with teaching her the value of spending money on experiences.

-Krista Storey’s grandmother and grandfather lived conservatively and as a result, saved a significant amount.
+Krista Storey’s grandmother and grandfather (pictured below) lived conservatively and as a result, saved a significant amount.

-Olivia Davis is teaching her sister (both seen here) to be financially independent.
+Olivia Davis is teaching her sister (both seen below) to be financially independent.

-Melinda McMahan kept financial records for her grandmother (seen above), learning about compounding interest and the stock market in the process.
+Melinda McMahan kept financial records for her grandmother (both seen below), learning about compounding interest and the stock market in the process.